macmcclain/stitch-cli/README.md

 ## Todo

-- Add the host option to publish
+- ~~Add the host option to publish~~
 - Add option to create in current directory, instead of making a directory each time.
-- Update create to just update provided stitch.yml instead of creating one.
+- Update "create" to just "update" provided stitch.yml instead of creating one.
+- Add version when creating from a template.

 ## Install